pfnet/pytorch-pfn-extras/docs/config.md

 # FOO
 ```

-### Interpolation by Attribute
+### Substitution by Attribute

 `@/path/to/obj.attr_name` is replaced by:
-1. Use interpolation by path to get an object at `/path/to/obj`.
+1. Use substitution by path to get an object at `/path/to/obj`.
 2. Replace the config value by `getattr(obj, attr_name)`, where `obj` is obtained at step 1.

 ```python